dheijl/swyh-rs/README.md

 ### Latency and streaming format and stream duration

 - For minimal latency, use LPCM (if your receiver supports it).
 On many devices LPCM will only work with 16 bit samples.
+- WAV and RF64 have a slightly higher latency than LPCM, because it often causes an extra HTTP request at the start.
+- FLAC will always have a hihger latency than LPCM/WAV/RF64 due the compression.
+But it causes less network traffic and has an advantage on flaky WiFi networks.
 - A higher bit depth and/or sample rate will reduce latency because it will fill the buffer of the receiver faster.
 - For unlimited streamsize and duration, use NoneChunked.
 If it doesn't work try one of the other options.
 - WAV is in theory limited to 4 GB streaming, so it's possible that it only works with an u32Max streamsize.
 But you can try if NoneChunked works.
 4 GB is only a couple of hours of streaming depending on sample size and sample rate.
 On MoodeAudio WAV only works with U32MaxNotChunked, but RF64 and FLAC work with anything.
 It depends on the decoder used in the receiver.